Indicia-Team/drupal-8-modules-indicia-ai/proxy_nia/README.md

 403 Forbidden response.

 ## Requests
-You can make a request to the image classifier by send a POST request to `api-proxy/nia` relative to the Drupal site hosting the module.
+It is not the intention that you make requests to this module directly.
+However, to test the module you can do so by sending a POST request to `api-proxy/nia` relative to the Drupal site hosting the module.
 A query string with a parameter `_api_proxy_uri` is required but can be set to any value as it is overridden by the configuration settings.

 The body of the POST must contain an element with key, `image` and a value which locates an image file.
 It must be the full path to a file uploaded to the interim image folder on the Drupal server.
 Send it as x-www-form-urlencoded.

-However, the expectation is that the service will be accessed via the indicia_ai module which appends indicia metadata and filters results.
+The expectation is that the service will be accessed via the indicia_ai module which appends indicia metadata and filters results.

-# Response
+## Response
 The response contains an array of suggested identifications.
 If no species match the criteria the array will be empty.
 A good match will return a single record, as in the following example.